List of One Piece characters: Sabaody Archipelago

-Being the final destination of the first half of the Grand Line, rookie pirates who arrive on the place with a bounty greater than 100,000,000 are known as "Super Rookies".
-This includes members of the "Eleven Supernovas" of the Worst Generation, the Caribou Brothers, Cavendish, and Bartolomeo.

-Kuja Tribe
+Amazon Lily

-The Kuja Tribe (九蛇) are a tribe of women living on Amazon Lily (アマゾン・リリー, Amazon Rirī), a China-inspired island where men are forbidden.
+Amazon Lily (アマゾン・リリー, Amazon Rirī) is an island where men are forbidden, and the home of the Kuja Tribe (九蛇), a tribe of women.
 They are ruled by the Empress Boa Hancock.

+The island's structure, whose houses are built into the walls of a mountain, takes its inspiration from the Hanging Temple, in China, while the name of the island, as well as the Kuja Tribe, are based on the Amazons in Greek mythology.

 Outside the members of the Kuja Pirates, the islanders include: